duyenthang-dev/grind-leetcode/README.md

 > This repo is my solutions for leetcode problems.
 I have created for practicing, improving my Java skill
 > and problem solving.

-All solution are written in Java 17.
+All solutions are written in Java 17.
 Many of them are not optimized solutions; just use them as a reference

 ## Easy problems 🔥